nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests SudoHR to __show the details of a employee with a specific eid(UC4)__.
-2. User requests to edit a specific employee with a specific eid.
+1. User requests to edit a specific employee with a specific eid.
-3. SudoHR edits the employee.
+2. SudoHR edits the employee.

     Use case ends.

 **Extensions**

-* 2a.
-    * 2a1.
+* 1a.
 There is no employee with the eid given as input.

+    * 1a1.
+SudoHR shows an error message.

-      Use case resumes at step 2.
+      Use case resumes at step 1.

-* 2b.
+* 1b.
 The given command has invalid inputs.

-    * 2b1.
+    * 1b1.
 SudoHR shows an error message.

-      Use case resumes at step 2.
+      Use case resumes at step 1.

-* 2c.
+* 1c.
 The given command has missing inputs.

     * 2c1.
 SudoHR shows an error message.

-      Use case resumes at step 2.
+      Use case resumes at step 1.

-* 2d.
-There is already an employee in SudoHR with the same eid, phone number or email as the edited id field.
+* 1d.
+There is already an employee in SudoHR with the same eid as the edited id field.

-    * 2d1.
+    * 1d1.
 SudoHR shows an error message.

-      Use case resumes at step 2.
+      Use case resumes at step 1.

-* 2e.
+* 1e.
 There is already an employee in SudoHR with the same phone number as the edited phone number field.

-    * 2f1.
+    * 1e1.
 SudoHR shows an error message.

-      Use case resumes at step 2.
+      Use case resumes at step 1.

-* 2f.
+* 1f.
 There is already an employee in SudoHR with the same email as the edited email field.

-    * 2f1.
+    * 1f1.
 SudoHR shows an error message.

-      Use case resumes at step 2.
+      Use case resumes at step 1.

-**Use case: UC4 - list an employee with eid**
+**Use case: UC4 - find an employee with eid**
 **MSS:**
 1. User requests SudoHR to list the details of the employee with the specified eid.
 2. SudoHR shows the details of the employee with the specified eid.